 Traditional homeschooling is a great way to create a solid, structured academic environment since, in some respects, you’re actually replicating it in your own home.
 It should be noted, however, that you won’t be copying the public school in every way; just in the environment that you create.

-For a good idea of what the Traditional homeschooling style looks like, imagine a dedicated space in your home with a desk, chalkboard, textbooks, and a set schedule for all subject matter.
-For some parents, it’s a dream come true and for others, a nightmare.
-The truth is It’s a good place to start while you’re getting used to your own teaching style and finding your child’s natural learning rhythm.
-In fact, many first-time homeschoolers use this style as a starting place.
+For a good idea of what the Traditional homeschooling style looks like, imagine a dedicated space in your home with a desk, chalkboard/whiteboard, textbooks, and a set schedule for all subject matter.
+For some parent educators, it’s a dream come true and for others, a nightmare.
+The truth is it’s a good place to start while you’re getting used to your own teaching style and finding your child’s natural learning rhythm.
+In fact, many first-time homeschoolers use this style as a starting place with their homeschooled children.

-Why use the traditional homeschooling style?
-Because no matter in what phase you utilize it, it will surely teach you and your child a few things.
-There’s no better way to find out if a specific style is going to work for you than actually making use of it in real-time study.
+Why use the Traditional homeschooling style?
+Because no matter in what phase you utilize it, it will surely teach you and your child a few things and is certainly good for your child's education if their learning style is suited to it.
+There’s no better way to find out if a specific style is going to work for you than actually making use of it in the real-time study.
 So by all means, be willing to give it a try if you find a few things about it that resonate with you.
-It won’t take long before you’ll be able to make an educated decision.
+It won’t take long before you’ll be able to make an educated decision about your home education options.

 Advantages of Traditional Homeschooling

 If you’re not completely confident about your ability to teach, Traditional homeschooling can help you feel secure with an established method and clear-cut plans that are easy to follow.
-Having that routine laid out with daily lesson plans can be very comforting, especially when no personal and unique teaching style has been reached yet.
-It also helps that the traditional grading method is used, so there’s nothing to figure out when it’s time to grade assignments.
+There are many a homeschooling curriculum that have laid out plans that you can just follow, allowing you to have a daily routine laid out with lesson plans that are done for you.
+This can be very comforting, especially when no personal and unique teaching style has been reached yet.
+It also helps that the traditional grading method is used, so there’s nothing to figure out when it’s time to grade assignments for record-keeping.

 Another advantage of this style of homeschooling is that if you choose a curriculum and find that it absolutely does not work for your children, you can choose another one entirely.
 While we might hate the money lost on the curriculum that doesn’t work (though it can be sold as a used resource in a variety of places), it’s nice to know there are plenty of other options.

-And finally, it’s an excellent style to use if you’re only going to be homeschooling temporarily, or for a short while.
-In instances like these, where you know your child will be returning to a public-school setting, it’s best to continue with a style that matches that as closely as possible.
+And finally, it’s an excellent style to use if you’re only going to be homeschooling temporarily, for a short time or not full time.
+In instances like these, where you know your child will be returning to a traditional school setting, it’s best to continue with a style that matches that as closely as possible.

 Disadvantages of Traditional Homeschooling